krestaino/my-dash/README.md

 ## UI

 The UI fetches data gathered by the API and renders the content.
-Styling is all handling by [Tailwind CSS](https://tailwindcss.com/), head over there to learn more about it.
+Styling is all handled by [Tailwind CSS](https://tailwindcss.com/), head over there to learn more about it.

 ### Development